 - Defective car parts, including tires, brakes, airbags, and seat belts

-- Poorly maintained roads, dangerous conditions, and faulty road design
+- Dangerous roadways and conditions or faulty road design

 In these and other common causes of car accidents, the negligence of another driver, auto manufacturer, or another entity can lead to serious consequences.
 When this is the case, victims and their families are entitled to take legal action against the negligent party.